 Please get in touch with us if you aren’t sure if your camera is suitable.
-We don’t recommend particular makes but we do advise that you buy second-hand, preferably from an outlet that offers guarantees!
+We don’t recommend particular brands, but we do advise that you buy second-hand, preferably from an outlet that offers guarantees!

 You may also wish to use a 35mm SLR film camera.

-We sell a kit in september that includes core materials required.
-This costs £60 and is avaliable in week one of the course.
+We sell a kit in September that includes the core materials required.
+This costs £60 and is available in week one of the course.

 Are there many opportunities in the Creative Industries?